-Agency management evaluated subsequent events through April 13, 2020, the date the financial statements were available to be issued.
-Events or transactions occurring after December 31, 2019 but prior to April 13, 2020, that provided additional evidence about conditions that existed at December 31, 2019, have been recognized in the financial statements for the twelve-month period ending December 31, 2019.
-During the period from January 1, 2020 through April 13, 2020, both domestic and international equity markets have experienced large declines.
-These losses are not included in the financial statements as of and for the year ended December 31, 2019.
+Agency management evaluated subsequent events through April 9, 2021, the date the financial statements were available to be issued.
+Events or transactions occurring after December 31, 2020 but prior to April 9, 2021, that provided additional evidence about conditions that existed at December 31, 2020, have been recognized in the financial statements for the twelve-month period ending December 31, 2020.
+Events or transactions that provided evidence about conditions that did not exist at December 31, 2020, but arose before the financial statements were available to be issued, have not been recognized in the financial statements for the twelve-month period ender provided in the financial statements for the twelve-month period ender 21, 2020.